eudoxia0/eudoxia0.github.io/article/_posts/2025-04-08-we-live-in-a-golden-age-of-interoperability.md

 [pq]: https://en.wikipedia.org/wiki/Apache_Parquet
 [DWG]: https://en.wikipedia.org/wiki/.dwg

-TeX is probably the most antideluvian text "format" in widespread use, and maybe [Typst] will replace it.
+TeX is probably the most antediluvian text "format" in widespread use, and maybe [Typst] will replace it.
 Math is one area where we're stuck with embedding TeX (through [KaTeX] or equivalent) since MathML hasn't taken off (understandably, since nobody wants to write XML by hand).